 - MBA Program with specializations allows the students to specialize in majors such as Marketing, Finance, Human Resource Management, Logistics and Supply Chain Management and Development Studies.
 Credit hour requirements for this program may vary in accordance with the duration of the previous qualification and the amount of relevant foundational background for the MBA stage:

 - MBA Program for applicants with 14 years education is of 108 credit hours.
-It consists of a foundational stage of minimum 2 years and consists of 72 credit hours followed by 36 credit hours of rigorous MBA level courses.
-Students completing the 2-year foundational stage are eligible for a Bachelor of Business Studies (BBS) degree.
+It consists of a foundational stage of a minimum of 2 years and consists of 72 credit hours followed by 36 credit hours of rigorous MBA level courses.

 - MBA Program for applicants with 4-year bachelor degree from IoBM in business related disciplines such as BBA (Honors), BS Joint (Honors), BS (Honors) Accountancy, Management & Law are exempted from the foundational stage, and their MBA program is of 36 credit hours.

 - MBA Program for applicants with 4-years bachelors degree from IoBM in non-business disciplines are exempted from up to 6 equivalent courses of the foundational stage done at IoBM.

 - Specialized MBA Programs are all of 72 credit hours and share the structural guidelines of the standard MBA program with coverage of the foundational courses in the areas such as Economics, Quantitative, Communication, Research, Management, Marketing, Finance, Accounting etc and retain the emphasis on strategy core courses at the MBA level.
 The specialized MBA Programs include:

 - MBA Educational Management

 - MBA Media Management

 - MBA Industrial Management

 - MBA Environment and Energy Management

 - MBA Finance and Risk Management

 - MBA Logistics and Supply Chain Management

 - MBA Health and Hospital Management

+- All variants of the CBM MBA programs share a unified structure consisting of a foundation stage followed by the MBA stage.
+The Foundation Stage of the MBA program fulfills the minimum eligibility requirements of HEC to switch from a non-business major at the bachelor stage to a master program in business.
+Foundation stage consists of eleven course; one each from the following areas: Communications, Economics, Quantitative Analysis, Behavior/ Psychology, Accounting, Finance, Law/Ethics, Management, HRM, Marketing, Research.
+The MBA stage of the course consists of courses in Technology/ Operations, Entrepreneurship, Marketing Strategy, Organizational Processes, Analytics for decision making, Strategic Finance, Strategic Management, and Leadership.
+In addition there are two real life capstone projects to be completed during the final year.